-There are a lot of terms on our website with which you may be unfamiliar as they are rarely used outside the bedding industry.
-We try to define these terms as they arise in our articles and duvet guide, but, for your reference, here is a brief glossary of terms related to duvets and down.
+There are a lot of terms on our website with which you may be unfamiliar as they are rarely used outside of the bedding industry.
+We try to define these terms as they arise in our articles and duvet guide, but, for your convenience, here are a select few terms of reference relating to duvets and down.

 CUIN stands for Cubic Inches Per Ounce.
 It is one way to measure the fill power of down.

 A down-proof fabric (one which keeps the down inside) that can serve as ticking for a duvet.
 Cambric fabrics are light and tightly woven.

 Down is divided into classes signifying its quality and therefore suitability to be used in a duvet.
 At Downduvet.co.uk, all of our duvets are filled with the very best, Class I down.
 Our duvets are all either 100% down or down with a maximum of 10% feathers.

 Eiderdown is gathered by hand from eider duck nests at the end of the breeding season.
 Eider ducks live around the northern coasts of Europe, North America, and Eastern Siberia.
 Their breeding area spreads from the Arctic Circle, down to more clement zones such as Scandinavia, Scotland, Denmark, Iceland, and Eastern Greenland.
 Eiderdown is the most exclusive and sought after variety of down.

 Fill power is a measure of a down’s elasticity, indicating how well it retains air and its efficiency as an insulator.
 The higher the fill power, the less weight in down you will need to keep warm.

 Mako cambric is a woven fabric made of Egyptian Mako cotton.
 Ticking made of Mako cambric is very light and airy.

 Mako satin is a fabric made of Egyptian Mako cotton and is woven with satin thread.
 This makes one side of the fabric (the outside of the ticking) exceptionally smooth.